qckzzi/PostsSiteDjango/README.md

 The application has 3 models: Women (post model), Category (post category model), Profile (model for storing information about a telegram subscriber, his id, name and username)

+The dependency version file is stored in **PostsSiteDjango/LearnDjangoRestProject/app/requirements.txt**

 **IDE:** PyCharm Professional

 **DBMS (СУБД):** SQLite